-Jason Wu debuted his first Ready-to-Wear Collection in 2007 with a unique and distinctive esthetic.
+Jason Wu debuted his first Ready-to-Wear Collection in 2007 with a unique and distinctive aesthetic.
 Through merging American sportswear with old world sophistication he established a supremely feminine and modern sensibility.

 “I have always found a woman’s body to be especially beautiful ever since taking my first life drawing class as a teenager.
 I was drawn to fashion design as it is my passion to create garments that enhance and flatter the female form,” explains Jason.